aridjayarecipes/cutesrecipes.web.app/content/post/2232-simple-way-to-make-speedy-potato-island-on-a-pumpkin-sea.md

 - "Add the cream slowly to the pumpkin while smashing it to make the pumpkin cream.
 Also add salt and black pepper while doing it."
 - "Peel the potatoes and chop them into slices, being thick as a finger or so.
 Then boil untill softens."
 - "Chop the onion into very thin slices and fry it together with the bacon, aprox 5 minutes with high heat."
-- "To serve, put the potato slices vertically in the center of the dishes, add the pumpkin cream around it gently with a kitchen spoon and finally add the fried bacon & onion on top of the potato."
+- "To serve, put the potato slices vertically in the center of the dishes, add the pumpkin cream around it gently with a kitchen spoon and finally add the fried bacon &amp; onion on top of the potato."
 - "Enjoy!!"
 categories:
 - Recipe